 Just one super-duper important reminder: always buy travel insurance and make sure it covers snowboarding!

-Honestly, there are not much language barriers in Niseko… most shops and hotels have someone who can speak English.
+Honestly, there are not many language barriers in Niseko… most shops and hotels have someone who can speak English.
 Sometimes you can see more white people than Asians there.
-But then in case you are planning to go for some sightseeing, it may be a good idea for you to get a translator device like this.
+But then in case you are planning to go for some sightseeing, it may be a good idea for you to get a translator device.